Interview

 Which artists influence you most?

 “My tastes are drawn to the unpredictable, the immersive, the poetic.
 I’m captivated by installations, especially those that embrace chaos and chance.
-I remember a stunning piece I saw at ACCA: crystals and plants cultivated in tandem, a living sculpture that blurred the line between nature and intention.
+I remember a stunning piece called The Water Hole that I saw at Australian Centre for Contemporary Art by Gerda Steiner & Jorg Lenzlinger: crystals and plants cultivated in tandem, a living sculpture that blurred the line between nature and intention.
 It felt like watching entropy bloom.
-I’m also drawn to installations that elevate the mundane—everyday objects reimagined, transformed into something strange and beautiful.
+I’m also drawn to the installations of Sara Sze, that elevate the mundane—everyday objects reimagined, transformed into something strange and beautiful.
 There’s something magical in that tension between order and disorder, between the familiar and the surreal.
-When it comes to painters, I admire Gustav Klimt, Frida Kahlo, Georgia O’Keeffe, Basquiat—but Edward Hopper’s Nighthawks (1942) holds a special place.
-It’s not the style I paint in, but the mood speaks to me.
-The cinematic lighting, the quiet tension, the loneliness suspended in time—it’s a portrait of life’s in-between moments.
+When it comes to painters, I admire the work of Gustav Klimt, Frida Kahlo, Georgia O’Keeffe, Basquiat—but Edward Hopper’s Nighthawks (1942) holds a special place.
+The cinematic lighting, the quiet tension, the scene suspended in time—it’s a portrait of life’s in-between moments.
 The palette of nighttime low light evokes a kind of emotional chiaroscuro.
 It’s storytelling without words.
 Film is another deep influence.
 I’m a film buff, and I often find myself drawn to photographs that feel cinematic—like stills from a story unfolding just beyond the frame.
-The cinematography in Taxi Driver left a mark on me: gritty, moody, hypnotic.
+The cinematography in Taxi Driver by Francis Ford Coppola left a mark on me: gritty, moody, hypnotic.
 I was also mesmerized by Kieślowski’s Three Colours trilogy—Red, White, and Blue—each film a masterclass in visual poetry.
-And of course, the dreamlike darkness of David Lynch’s work—his use of shadow and silence—continues to inspire me.”
+And of course, the dreamlike darkness of David Lynch’s work—his use of shadow and silence—continues to inspire me.

 What is your creative process like?